core-wg/oscore/draft-ietf-core-object-security.md

    * If Observe is used, replace the Observe value with the 3 least significant bytes in the corresponding Notification Number.

 10. The decrypted CoAP response is processed according to {{RFC7252}}

+11. (Optional) In case any of the previous erroneous conditions apply: if the response is a CON message, then the client SHALL send an empty ACK back and stop processing the response; if the response is a NON message, then the client SHALL simply stop processing the response.

 ## Nonce generation examples {#nonce-generation}